adodla/HCM-API-GO-Fiber/README.md

-# HCM API using Fiber Framework in GO
+# HCM(Human Capital Management) API using Fiber Framework in GO

 This repository has an API implementation for a Human Resource Management System (HRMS) using the Fiber web framework in Go.
 The API provides CRUD (Create, Read, Update, Delete) operations for managing employee records stored in a MongoDB database.